 - Student Articles Editor: Lewis Frasch and Brian Higgins

-- Faculty Advisor: Professor Brad Mank (primary contact for inquiries) and Professor Yolanda Vázquez
+- Faculty Advisors: Professor Brad Mank (primary contact for inquiries) and Professor Yolanda Vázquez